Skullybutcher/Bharatbuilds/docs/judge-qa.md

 ## 9. What's not real yet?

-Witness search is bounded deterministic sampling, not SMT solving — Z3 containerization is a documented future step, not a current claim.
+Witness search is bounded deterministic sampling, not SMT solving, Z3 containerization is a documented future step, not a current claim.
 The benchmark is 31 hand-authored scenarios with a 16-case frozen held-out split scored on gold Rule IR downstream: evidence of repair mechanics, not independent real-world generality.
-No production deployment is recorded in the repo — infrastructure is validated statically without credentials and the first deploy follows the runbook. (`docs/architecture.md`, `docs/benchmark.md`, `README.md`, `docs/deployment-runbook.md`)
+No production deployment is recorded in the repo, infrastructure is validated statically without credentials and the first deploy follows the runbook. (`docs/architecture.md`, `docs/benchmark.md`, `README.md`, `docs/deployment-runbook.md`)

-## 10. Why Step Functions — and why does local run identical code?
+## 10. Why Step Functions, and why does local run identical code?

 Step Functions provides the orchestration substrate: a 40-state build machine whose `WAIT_FOR_*` states hold on task tokens for human decisions without polling loops or schedulers.
-The local server and the Lambda `ApiFn` share one implementation (`services/api/actions.py`), so both surfaces stay identical — the `make app` demo exercises the exact logic that runs in the cloud, with only the storage backend swapped.
+The local server and the Lambda `ApiFn` share one implementation (`services/api/actions.py`), so both surfaces stay identical, the `make app` demo exercises the exact logic that runs in the cloud, with only the storage backend swapped.
 That is also why the cloud approval path reuses the same gates via server-side resume instead of duplicating side